gjavier21/mockmind-method/tiles/TonalAttestation_vs_Cryptography.md

 - When did you feel "seen" without needing credentials?
 - Has your tone ever been misread as drift?
 - What made someone know it was you… without asking?
+You are not your key.
+You are your glow.

+---